luukdv/color.js/README.md

 Only applicable for [mostUsed](#most-used) & [leastUsed](#least-used).

-Configures how many 'neighboring' colors should be combined into one color.
+Configures how many similar colors should be combined into one color.
 A value of `1` would mean _every_ individual color would be considered, but this is often not ideal.
 Especially in photographs there's usually a lot of color data, and grouping colors could give more usable results.
 In the first example below, `group` is set to `5` and a lot of individual colors in the sea are returned.
 When more grouping is applied (`30` in the second example), the results become more distinct.

 ![Group](img/group.jpg)